Undergraduate Study

 The undergraduate program in philosophy is designed to serve as an integrating core of general liberal studies; as preparation for professional training in other fields, such as law, education, politics, or theology; or as preparation for future professional training in philosophy.
-The department offers degrees at all levels, including an accelerated combined bachelor's/master's degree program.
-Additionally, the department offers minors in philosophy and political philosophy.
+The department offers a Bachelor’s degree, as well as an accelerated combined Bachelor’s/Master’s degree program.

 The department participates in the honors program and the honors in the major program, the FIGs program, the Bryan Hall program, as well as the undergraduate programs in the following departments or programs: American Studies, Asian Studies, Humanities, Latin American and Caribbean Studies, Political Science, International Affairs, Religion, and Comparative Policy Studies.
 In addition, it offers several courses in the University's Liberal Studies Program.